 MnGeo continues to carry on the work of the Land Management Information Center and the Minnesota Governor's Council on Geographic Information to work with stakeholders to develop, update, and implement plans for building a comprehensive enterprise solution to meeting our geospatial data needs.
 The reports described below are examples.

-The Minnesota Geographic Data Clearinghouse serves as the State's "One Stop Shop" for geospatial data needed to power GIS.
-Coordinated by MnGeo, the Clearinghouse provides access to a wide variety of sources making it your "First Stop" for geographic data for Minnesota.
-Partners include the USGS, Bureau of the Census, Minnesota's DNR, DOT and PCA, the MetroGIS program and many others.
+The Minnesota Geographic Data Clearinghouse serves as a convenient source for geospatial data needed to power GIS.
+Coordinated by MnGeo, the Clearinghouse provides access to a wide variety of sources making it your first stop for geographic data for Minnesota.
+Partners include the U.S. Geological Survey, Bureau of the Census, Minnesota's Department of Natural Resources, Department of Transportation and Pollution Control Agency, the MetroGIS program and many others.